geryb-bg/gery-web/blog/WebUSB/article.md

 > You have to understand how the USB standard works in order to be able to use this API.

 This seems like a reasonable statement, in order to use something you should understand it, right?
 There are also some really good resources on understanding the USB standard, for example [USB in a NutShell](https://www.beyondlogic.org/usbnutshell/usb1.shtml).
-However, if you are a web developer like me, and reading hundreds of pages of hardware architecture is not really your thing, then keep reading.
+If you are a web developer like me, and reading hundreds of pages of hardware architecture is not really your thing, then keep reading.

 This blog post is the short (web developer) version of the USB standard, the parts I needed in order to hack some USB devices with JavaScript.
 Let's take a look at some code ([adapted from this post](https://developers.google.com/web/updates/2016/03/access-usb-devices-on-the-web)):